AnnLe4869/os_building/notes/x86 Assembly guide.md

 For more, see [What is exactly the base pointer and stack pointer?
 To what do they point?](https://stackoverflow.com/questions/1395591/what-is-exactly-the-base-pointer-and-stack-pointer-to-what-do-they-point)

 Next, when we want to have local variable for a subroutine (i.e when registers are not enough), we allocate space in the stack.
 This is done by moving the base pointer `esp` down by the amount we need.
 Note that the amount must be a multiple of 4 because each memory sector in x86 is  32 bits (4 bytes).
 You must manage the `esp` by yourself

+## Debugging with Bochs

+[Bochs](https://bochs.sourceforge.io/) is a highly portable open source IA-32 (x86) PC emulator written in C++, that runs on most popular platforms.
+It includes emulation of the Intel x86 CPU, common I/O devices, and a custom BIOS

+See [Building an OS - 2 - Reading from the disk](https://www.youtube.com/watch?v=srbnMNk7K7k&list=PLFjM7v6KGMpiH2G-kT781ByCNC_0pKpPN&index=2) too see how to use Bochs to debug a x86 program that emulate BIOS